bolphen/pixelvim/README.md

 ```
 cargo install --path .
 ```
+It's possible to disable lua extensions by using the `--no-default-features` flag.

 ## Plans
 I built this mainly for personal use, and I still have several ideas that I